Editar

 • Procurement stakeholders, such as buyers or vendor managers, can describe the process of contracting and communicating with outsourcing vendors.

-Outsource production operations process flow
+Subcontract production process flow

-The following diagram shows the Outsource production operations process flow, including the related business processes and the upstream and downstream activities.
+The following diagram shows the Subcontract production process flow, including the related business processes and the upstream and downstream activities.
 Each solid gray rectangle on the diagram represents an end-to-end business process.
 The solid blue rectangle represents the business process area.
 The diagram shows the subprocesses for the business process area.
 The arrows on the diagram show the flow of the business process in an organization.
 If a subprocess can lead to more than one other subprocess, the parallel subprocesses are shown as branches.

 Flow diagram for the business process area that is explained in the paragraph after the image.